 Browser Automation

-MARSYS provides powerful browser automation capabilities through the BrowserAgent, enabling web scraping, interaction, and intelligent navigation.
+MARSYS provides powerful browser automation capabilities through the BrowserAgent, enabling web scraping, interaction, and intelligent navigation for multi-agent workflows.

 Overview